 The evaporator serves as a heat exchanger, transferring heat from the refrigerant to the process coolant flow.
 As the heat transfer happens, the refrigerant evaporates, changing from a low-pressure liquid to a vapor, and the temperature of the process coolant drops.
 After that, the refrigerant is transferred to a compressor, which performs a number of functions.

 To begin, it removes refrigerant from the evaporator and ensures that the pressure inside the evaporator is low enough to absorb heat at the right rate.
-Second, it raises the pressure in the outgoing refrigerant vapor to ensure that the vapor’s temperature remains high enough to release heat when it reaches the condenser.
+Second, it raises the pressure in the outgoing refrigerant vapour to ensure that the vapour’s temperature remains high enough to release heat when it reaches the condenser.
 The refrigerant reverts to a liquid state at the condenser.

 TYPES OF CHILLER PUMPS